TitanPlayz100/teti/info.md

 - piece schedules lock on top rather than topout

 ### v1.1.0
-- added undo and redo feautures
+- added undo and redo features
 - non linear timeline: branches can be made and navigated, much like a git tree
 - preloaded all sfx and songs